METRIX IAP

 001

-Close-up fabric weight / texture close-up product shot.
-Same copy as APEX-C01 control.
+Close-up fabric weight / cold-texture product shot.
+Same copy as DC02 control.
 Priority 1.

 →